There Is No Evil: Plot

 Pouya, a soldier, is assigned to kill a man and tries to get transferred to a different branch through his brother's contacts with the hour he has left.
-He and his bunkmates debate about the morality of joining the military, where he points out that he cannot obtain a passport without completing mandatory conscription and therefore cannot legally leave the country.
+He and his bunkmates debate the moral issues arising during military service, where he points out that he cannot obtain a passport without completing mandatory conscription and therefore cannot legally leave the country.
 One man points out that, if he wants to leave the country with his girlfriend Tahmineh like he plans, he has to complete his task, while another suggests he stay in the system so he can become a lawmaker and influence the country.
 Tahmineh presses him over the phone to go through with it.

 Another soldier volunteers to take Pouya's place in exchange for fifty million toman to support his sick sister.
 Their bunkmate argues that the payment won't stop the execution and Pouya is still as culpable, promising to report him if he makes the deal.
 Out of time, Pouya steals the accompanying soldier's rifle while walking the prisoner to execution and restrains several soldiers while escaping.
 He meets up with Tahmineh and they drive off happily after he throws the rifle away.